BaySchoolCS2/ProjectRepo/README.md

 ./tools/addusers.py | adds users in /libs/usernames
 ./tools/listusers.py | lists all users
-./tools/deleteDB.py | deletes the WHOLE database (use only localy)
+./tools/deleteDB.py | deletes the WHOLE database (use only localy) ./tools/deleteUsers.py | deletes ALL the users but no other part of the database

 # Templates